FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Methodology

-To prune a local draft segment (including the associated hidden states, tree position IDs and attention mask), we retain only the entries corresponding to $\mathcal{I}_\text{local}$, and the full draft sequence $S$ is accordingly pruned to be $S_\text{pr}$.
-To prune the KV cache, we first retain the KV cache entries corresponding to the previous context (i.e., positions before $l_\text{glo}$).
-For the KV cache associated with the draft tokens (i.e., positions $\geq l_\text{glo}$), we only keep the entries whose indices match $\mathcal{I}_\text{incache}$.
-This enables each stage to remove redundant KV cache entries and intermediate data related to pruned tokens, ensuring both consistency and memory efficiency in subsequent decoding steps.
+To prune a local draft segment (including its hidden states, tree position IDs and attention mask), we retain only the entries corresponding to $\mathcal{I}_\text{local}$, and the full draft sequence $S$ is accordingly pruned to be $S_\text{pr}$ consisting of the pruned segments from V1 to V$N$.
+To update the KV cache, we first retain the KV cache entries from to the previous context (i.e., positions before $l_\text{glo}$).
+For the KV cache associated with the draft tokens (i.e., positions $\geq l_\text{glo}$), we only keep those indexed by $\mathcal{I}_\text{incache}$.
+This removes redundant KV cache entries and intermediate results, ensuring both consistency and memory efficiency in subsequent decoding steps.

-In this way, FlowSpec efficiently performs collaborative pruning on the irregular draft segments across the distributed pipeline system with low communication overhead, while maintaining correct causal relationship between all tokens throughout the entire lifecycle of the growing draft token tree.
+In this way, with keeping the structural information of draft trees only in D0, FlowSpec efficiently prunes all irregular draft segments across the distributed pipeline system with minor communication overhead, while maintaining correct causal relationship between all tokens throughout the entire lifecycle of the growing draft token tree.
+Early exiting the verification of invalid draft tokens further improves efficiency of speculative decoding with pipeline parallelism.